Hoyasumii/avengers-endgame/README.md

 SCOTT LANG: No. No, of course not.
 No, not a time machine.
 It's more like a...
 Yeah, a time machine.
 I know it's crazy.
 But I can't stop thinking about it.
 There's gotta be some way...
 There's gotta be...some w... it's crazy.

-NATASHA ROMANOFF: Scott, I get e-mails from a raccoon, so nothin
+NATASHA ROMANOFF: Scott, I get e-mails from a raccoon, so nothing